Jit Sin Independent High School

-Jit Sin Independent High School (日新独立中学), a member of Jit Sin, is a Chinese independent high school located in Bukit Mertajam, Penang, Malaysia.
+Jit Sin Independent High School (日新独立中学, Sekolah Menengah Persendirian Jit Sin), a member of Jit Sin, is a Chinese independent high school located in Bukit Mertajam, Penang, Malaysia.
 It provides various education levels from junior 1 to 3, senior 1 to 3.
 The school also offers Unified Examination Certificate (UEC) for both junior and senior students and optional choice of Penilaian Menengah Rendah for juniors and Sijil Pelajaran Malaysia for seniors.

 Recognition

-The school was bestowed " 5 stars private education " by Ministry of Education (Malaysia) on 22 July 2013.
+The school was bestowed "5 stars private education" by Ministry of Education (Malaysia) on 22 July 2013.

 Floral emblem

 The Floral emblem of Jit Sin (Independent) High School is Cassia fistula also known as the Golden Shower Tree.
 It was officially announced by the principal on 9 November 2013.